Anderson Plata

-Anderson Daniel Plata Guillén (born 8 November 1990) is a Colombian footballer who plays as forward for Saudi Arabian club Al-Jabalain.
+Anderson Daniel Plata Guillén (born 8 November 1990) is a Colombian footballer who plays as forward for Águilas Doradas.

 Career

 Plata began his career with second division club Valledupar in 2011.
 In September 2011, he transferred to Deportivo Pereira, playing three seasons there until moving to South Korean outfit Daejeon Citizen on 19 June 2013, where he made 21 appearances but only scored once.